Classical algorithms for estimating expectation values in linear-optical circuits

-Theorem~\ref{th:exp} has various intriguing implications.
-First, any applications of linear optical circuits, such as boson sampling, that rely on estimating a physical observable $\hat{O}$ can be dequantized if the target observable's norm is properly bounded; thus, this establishes a boundary for a classically simulable regime when it comes to approximating expectation values.
-Furthermore, when $\hat{O}$ is an orthogonal projector, its expectation value directly corresponds to the associated output probability.
-Therefore, if the rank of the orthogonal projector is well-bounded, the output probability of a linear optical circuit can be efficiently approximated.
+and each $\hat{H}_i,\hat{H}_{ij},\dots $ acts on a small number of modes with bounded Hilbert–Schmidt norm as $O(1)$.
+Our algorithm efficiently estimates the contribution of each local term, and the total energy follows by summation.
+The same bounded-norm observables also appear as the primary measurement targets in other NISQ paradigms, such as analog and digital quantum simulators~\cite{ebadi2021quantum,bernien2025coarsening,zhang2022fermi,deb2022rabi,rahman2022digital,li2024ising,smith2019simulating}, where physical quantities, such as magnetizations, correlations, or energy densities, are expressed as few-body expectation values.
+Hence, the condition $\|\hat{O}_A\|_2^2=O(\mathrm{poly}(M))$ precisely characterizes the physically relevant observables not only in photonic VQAs but broadly across NISQ devices, delineating a classically simulable regime for expectation-value estimation in linear optics~(See SM Sec.~S2 for more details~\cite{SM}.).

+A second important class consists of observables where $\hat{O}_A$ is a rank-one projector of product form.
+This case is directly tied to projective measurements on the output of a linear-optical circuit.
 A notable example is a photon-number projector in boson sampling~\cite{aaronson2011computational}.
 In this case, Theorem~\ref{th:exp} implies that the (marginal) output probabilities of boson sampling with {\it arbitrary} input states can be efficiently approximated.
 To the best of our knowledge, such a result has only been known for the Fock state input~\cite{aaronson2011computational, singh2023proof, oh2024mvs}.
-Remarkably, this finding also enables an efficient simulation of boson sampling with arbitrary input states if polynomially many outcomes dominate the output probabilities~\cite{schwarz2013simulating,pashayan2020estimation}. \begin{corollary}[Sparse boson sampling] Boson sampling with an arbitrary input state can be efficiently simulated if its output probability distribution is polynomially sparse. \end{corollary}
+Remarkably, this finding also enables an efficient simulation of boson sampling with \emph{arbitrary} product input if polynomially many outcomes dominate the output probabilities~\cite{kushilevitz1991learning, schwarz2013simulating,pashayan2020estimation}.
+(Note that sparsity of the output distribution can be determined.
+See SM Sec.~S9 for more details~\cite{SM}.) \begin{corollary}[Sparse boson sampling] Boson sampling with an arbitrary product input state can be efficiently simulated if its output probability distribution is polynomially sparse. \end{corollary}